 Angela Li is a first year medical student at Stanford University.
 She joined the Mahajan lab in 2018 and will be using bioinformatics to characterize genetic eye diseases.
 She is interested in functional genomics and proteomics, translational bioinformatics, precision medicine, and diseases of the eye.
 She is currently an ophthalmology resident at Duke Univeristy and continues to work on proteotype-phenotype relationships in genetic eye disease.

 Benjamin received his B.A. from the University of Cambridge in 2016.
-He is finishing his final year of medical school at Christ Church, University of Oxford and plans to graduate in 2019.
-He received a competitive grant from the Oxford University Clinical Academic Graduate School to help fund a medical elective in Dr. Mahajan's lab where he will be researching the proteomics of wet age-related macular degeneration.
+He is in medical school at Christ Church, University of Oxford and plans to graduate in 2019.
+He received a competitive grant from the Oxford University Clinical Academic Graduate School to help fund a medical elective in Dr. Mahajan's lab where he researches the proteomics of wet age-related macular degeneration.